lelouvincx-com/coaching-ngocyen99tb/docs/olist/2-missions/level-2.md

 Answer 3: ...

-## Task 2.3: Why are they different?
+## Problem 2.3: Why are they different?

 :::note Question
 The numbers are different.
 Why?
 :::

-## Task 2.4: Communicating with Sofia
+## Problem 2.4: Communicating with Sofia

 :::note Question
 Write a short email to Sofia, ask for clarification.